SciBorgs/SciGuides/projects/DifferentialDrive.md

   private final SimpleMotorFeedforward feedforward = new SimpleMotorFeedforward(FF.S, FF.V);
 ```

 - The PID and FF values are stored in `DriveConstants.java` and are imported.
 Keep in mind these are just basic values to get you started with the project.
+The process to determine these values will be elaborated on later.

 ```java
   public static final class PID {